taha-yassine-romdhane/AYA-site-web/DEPLOYMENT.md

-# Deployment Guide for Aya E-commerce
+# Deployment Guide for casalogystore.com for Aya E-commerce

 This guide will help you deploy the Aya E-commerce application on your VPS using Docker.
 The application is split into two parts: